 Getting plenty of sleep on a regular schedule is key to help prevent or lessen migraines.
 I take a long Epsom salt, baking soda, essential oil bath before bed.
 If I get up in the middle of the night, my migraine specialist has prescribed a medication to help me fall back to sleep.

 Smells are a huge trigger for me.
 Because there’s no good (and inconspicuous) way to block odors, I felt stymied and trapped by odor triggers for many years.
 Rubbing essential oils below one’s nose works well for a lot of people, but ANY odor can be a trigger for me, even a pleasant one.
-After one too many migraine attacks triggered by cinnamon-scented pinecones at the grocery store, I finally gave into wearing a face mask.
+After one too many migraine attacks triggered by cinnamon-scented pinecones at the grocery store, I finally gave in to wearing a face mask.
 The charcoal face mask made by 3M (model #8247) is by far my favorite and is available at hardware stores and online.
-The black mask is not pretty and garners quite a bit of attention (though only one adult has been impolite enough to stare outright), but it allows me to go wherever I want or need to go (I never get on a plane without one and was recently able join a birthday at a fish restaurant without triggering a migraine attack).
+The black mask is not pretty and garners quite a bit of attention (though only one adult has been impolite enough to stare outright), but it allows me to go wherever I want or need to go.
+I never get on a plane without one and was recently able to join a birthday at a fish restaurant without triggering a migraine attack.
 I keep one mask in my car and another in my purse.
-Wearing it in public was awkward at first, but the benefits quickly outweighed the self-consciousness.
+Wearing it in public was awkward at first, but the benefits quickly outweighed my self-consciousness.